modir/using-laminas-framework-book/version2/docs/uploads.md

 In the code above, we use the `getSavedFiles()` method of the `ImageManager` class for retrieving the list of uploaded images and pass them to the view for rendering.

-T> Please note how "slim" and clear this controller action is!
-We achieved this by moving the T> image management functionality to the `ImageManager` service model.
+> Please note how "slim" and clear this controller action is!
+We achieved this by moving the
+> image management functionality to the `ImageManager` service model.

 Add the *index.phtml* view template to *application/image* directory under the module's *view* directory.
 The contents of the file is shown below: